How do you calculate my monthly direct debit?

 This can be inaccurate if: you’ve recently moved home, you don’t give regular readings, or your energy use fluctuates.

 Once we have an idea of how much energy you use – we can then work out the cost monthly by dividing this figure by 12 (for 12 months of the year).

-How much your energy costs depend on your tariff’s unit rate and daily standing charge.
+Your energy costs each month depend on your tariff’s unit rate and daily standing charge.
 A unit rate is a price per unit of energy (pence per kilowatt hour) and if you’re on a fixed tariff, this won’t change during your contract.
 A standing charge is a price per day (pence per day) which will also be fixed during a fixed tariff.

 For customers on our variable tariffs, the annual cost is calculated using the same method.
 However, as the tariff is variable, the unit rates and standing charges may change from time to time.
 When the unit rates change, we will always give you notice of the changes to rates, and your Direct Debit will be calculated based on the unit rates applicable at that time.